 Hana Livingston contributed to this story.

-About 120 miles southwest of Fairbanks, Denali National Park offers 2.5 million hectares of untouched wilderness.
+About 120 miles southwest of Fairbanks, Denali National Park is one of America’s most stunning national parks, offering more than 2.5 million hectares of untouched wilderness.
 Here the chances of seeing the shimmering auroras are heightened due to the absence of light pollution.
 In contrast to many other locales, the Northern Lights are most visible here during the autumn months, with sightings often starting as early as August.
-A $10 fee for individuals and $20 for vehicles allows seven days' access to the park, where a select few campsites are open year-round and charge $22 for standard car camping.
-A bed costs $32 a night and a two-person room $80 at the Denali Mountain Morning Hostel, but like many lodging options in the area, it's open only from May to September.
+A $10 fee for individuals allows seven days' access to the park, where a select few campsites are open year-round and charge $24 for standard car camping.
+A bed costs $34 a night and a two-person room $99 at the Denali Mountain Morning Hostel, but like many lodging options in the area, it's open only from May to September.

-Minnesota's far northeast Cook County, just on the other side of the U.S.-Canada border, is almost entirely wilderness and ideal for aurora viewing from late fall to early spring.
+Minnesota's far northeast Cook County on the U.S.-Canada border is almost entirely wilderness and ideal for aurora viewing from late fall to early spring.
 Oberg Mountain in the Superior National Forest is a popular spot to see the Northern Lights shimmer, with panoramic views of Oberg Lake, Lake Superior, and many of the region's tallest peaks.
 Hotels dot Highway 61, the county's main thoroughfare, with standard rates from $60 to $100 a night.